-The story of MontBell is the story of its founder and president, Isamu Tatsuno.
+The story of Montbell is the story of its founder and CEO, Isamu Tatsuno.
 Born in 1947 in Osaka, Japan, Tatsuno spent much of his youth dedicated to becoming a mountaineer.
-Deeply impressed by Heinrich Harrer's White Spider: The Classic Account of the Ascent of the Eiger, Tatsuno had two dreams to become a famous climber and to start a company to manufacture mountaineering equipment.
+Deeply impressed by "Heinrich Harrer's White Spider: The Classic Account of the Ascent of the Eiger", Tatsuno had two dreams; to be the first Japanese person to climb the North Face of the Eiger and to start a company somehow involved with the mountaineering industry.

-By the early 1970s, Tatsuno had achieved his first dream by becoming a renown climber.
+By the early 1970s, Tatsuno had achieved his first dream by becoming a renowned climber.
 In 1969 at the age of 21, he became the second Japanese to climb the North Face of the Eiger in the Swiss Alps.
 He also climbed the North Face of the Matterhorn.
 In 1970, he opened the first rock climbing school in Japan.

 In the nearly three decades since, Tatsuno has kayaked numerous rivers including the Trishuli river, the Marsyangdi river, and the Seti river in the Himalayas of Nepal; Kurobe Canyon from the Japan Alps to the Sea of Japan; the Colorado River through Arizona's Grand Canyon; and the river through the jungles of Costa Rica in Central America.